Svidalvilches/F-squad/README.md

 # F-squad
-creating of a 2d game
+creation of a 2d game